hermann-wenninger/git_kurs/README.md

-regular readme datei
+1. regular readme datei

-beschreibung des projectes
+2. beschreibung des projectes

-this is the line newFeature
+3. this is the line newFeature

+4. bug-fix line